mtcouvi/fastq2EZbakR/docs/configuration.md

 ```yaml
 aligner: "star"
 ```
 Currently, only STAR and HISAT2 are implemented, and I highly recommend using STAR.
 I used to advocate for HISAT-3N when aligning NR-seq data, but a [recent paper](https://pubmed.ncbi.nlm.nih.gov/38381903/) showed that STAR is about as good (and in some cases even better) at aligning reads from an NR-seq experiment.
 In addition, HISAT-3N cannot be easily installed with conda, and is not as actively maintained as STAR.
-Finally, much of the cool functionality of fastq2EZbakR (e.g., assignment of reads to transcript equivalence classes and exon-exon splice junctions) are currenlty only possible with the output of STAR.
+Finally, much of the cool functionality of fastq2EZbakR (e.g., assignment of reads to transcript equivalence classes and exon-exon splice junctions) are currently only possible with the output of STAR.

 This is followed by the path to the alignment indices: